shortlink-org/shortlink/internal/services/billing/README.md

 ### Architecture

-We use C4 model for describe architecture.
+We use the C4 model for describe architecture.

 #### Context diagram